leungkean/GSMRL/README.md

 ### Solvent

+Same as in `Cube` dataset except for these differences

 - Train the ACflow model

 To train the ACflow model for both `solvent` and `solv_desc` datasets just change the directory to the corresponding dataset.